Angel Dust (Faith No More album): Background, title and artwork

-Following the success of their previous album The Real Thing and its subsequent tour, Faith No More took a break for a year and a half before beginning work on the follow-up, Angel Dust.
-During this time Mike Patton rejoined his high-school band Mr. Bungle to record their eponymous debut album.
-They decided not to "play it safe" and instead took a different musical direction, much to the dismay of guitarist Jim Martin.
-Martin also did not like the title of the album as chosen by keyboardist Roddy Bottum.
+Following the success of their previous album The Real Thing and its subsequent tour, Faith No More took a break before beginning work on new songs.
+Mike Patton recorded the eponymous debut album of his high-school band Mr. Bungle, which was released in August 1991.
+Faith No More decided not to "play it safe" and instead took a different musical direction, much to the dismay of guitarist Jim Martin.
+Martin also did not like the album title Angel Dust chosen by keyboardist Roddy Bottum.
 In an interview taken while they were in the studio he said that "Roddy [Bottum] wanted to name it Angel Dust, I don't know why, I just want you to know that if it's named Angel Dust, it didn't have anything to do with me."
 He also stated that Bottum was the one who came up with a basic concept of a bird front cover and a meat locker back cover.

 Bottum stated that he chose the name because it "summed up what [they] did perfectly" in that "it's a really beautiful name for a really hideous drug and that should make people think."
 Similarly, the artwork contrasted one beautiful image with a gruesome one by depicting a soft blue airbrushed great egret on the front cover (photographed by Werner Krutein) while on the back is an image of a cow hanging on a meat hook (created by Mark Burnstein).
 Both bassist Billy Gould and Mike Bordin said that the image on the rear of the album is not based on support for vegetarianism but rather a preview of the music, suggesting its combination of being "really aggressive and disturbing and then really soothing", the "beautiful with the sick".